jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 1. Find your user principal ID
 2. Change to the `deploy` directory
-3. Create a deployment parameters file containing that ID
+3. Create a deployment parameters file containing that ID, perhaps using the `azuredeploy.parameters.template.json` as an example.
 4. Set `$env:RESOURCEGROUP` to the name of a resource group you'd like to create and deploy into.
 5. Run the `BringUp.ps1` script.
 This creates the resource group, and starts a deployment.
-6. Review the `outputs` shown.
-I recommend saving each of these outputs into an environment variable, perhaps in an `.env.ps1` file, for easy reference.
-You can start with the `.env.template.ps1` as an example for what to save.
+6. Save the values of all `outputs` shown into evnvironment variables, perhaps in an `.env.ps1` file.
+For easy reference, you can start with the `.env.template.ps1` as an example for what to save.

+> TODO: Still need to add device twin updates route to hub deployment

 ## Create Models, Twins, and Relationships